 Our Verdict

-The Leesa Sapira is an 11″ hybrid which is 1″ thinner than the average mattress.
+The Leesa Sapira is an 11″ hybrid, which is 1″ thinner than the average mattress.
 Its design uses poly foam in the topmost foam layer, followed by memory foam, transitional support foam, and a 6″ pocketed coil unit.

 The mattress is available in a single firmness option, which is a 6 out of 10 on the firmness scale.
-However, there is another version called the Sapira Chill with soft (4), medium-firm (6), or firm (8) options available.

 The Sapira has moderate levels of sinkage (2.05″) with an effective transition from comfort to support.
 Bounce levels are very high and just above my ideal range.
 Together these factors make for a lively surface that avoids creating any sort of “stuck” feeling.

-Just like the Winkbed, the medium-firm feel from the Sapira is ideal for back sleepers.
+The medium-firm feel from the Sapira is ideal for back sleepers.
 The mattress doesn’t allow for too much sinkage, and sleepers will experience a gradual transition from its foam comfort layers to its support coils that ensure an optimal amount of pushback for people who sleep on their back.

 Click here to read the full Leesa Sapira Hybrid review.